 Not all required vitamins and minerals are easily obtained through food sources.
 For instance to get enough creatine through the diet many pounds of meat would have to be ingested.
 Today there are many new and exciting supplements available.
 As a minimum I would suggest the following supplements:

-A good multi vitamin
+- A good

 High quality RTDs or meal replacements for when you need a quick meal.

-L-Glutamine to minimize muscular breakdown (catabolism), speed up recovery time and increase muscle cell volume.
+freeglut L-Glutamine to minimize muscular breakdown (catabolism), speed up recovery time and increase muscle cell volume.
 Because intense workouts can reduce glutamine levels in the body by as much as 50% taking 2 grams of glutamine immediately following the work out will suffice.

 It should NOT be taken with creatine at the same time since glutamine and creatine compete for the same absorption receptors.